FREE SHIPPING OVER £29

 Here’s a quick guide:

-• Mild: A few streaks of blood, dog is acting normal, eating and drinking.
+• Mild: A few streaks of blood, the dog is acting normal, eating and drinking.
 Okay to monitor for 24–48 hours.

 Trust your instincts.
 If your dog looks unwell, don’t wait.
 Your vet would rather see a false alarm than a late emergency.